spolu/settle/site/content/posts/settle-introduction.md

 It's still a work in progress, but more information can be found on these claims in the documentation[1][2].

+Even more importantly, the engineering contribution of Settle, is a simple HTTPS API to operate such network and an even simpler command-line to interact with it.

 *The Settle network is operated by mints.*